alifeee/blogtest/factorio-proximity-chat/factorio-proximity-chat.md

 </figcaption>

-This was the first thing which went wrong that I didn't know why it went wrong.
+This was the first point at which I didn't know what was going on.
 Initially, I thought there may be problems with file reading/writing at the same time.
 That is, that Factorio would write a file in the middle of Mumble trying to read it.
-I [fixed this][code commit#file-read-write] by reducing the read-time of the file, and by returning an error if the file was changed midway through reading it, which I thought that this would fix the crash, but it didn't.
-I was now lost, since I had run out of guesses for why the crash happened.
+So, I [tried to fix it][code commit#file-read-write] by reducing the read-time of the file, and by returning an error if the file was changed midway through reading it.
+This didn't fix it: it was still crashing.
+I had now run out of guesses for why.

-Now, the code tried to read the file, and if it failed, did nothing.
-If the file was there and read correctly, then it continued as normal.
+In its current implementation, the code tried to read the file, and if it failed to read it, did nothing.
+If the file was there and was opened with no issue, then it continued as normal.
 So what caused the crash?

 After many days of thinking and a few hours of debugging, most of which I've forgotten what I tried, I eventually just started printing out the log file and watching it with my eyes.
 It looked normal, apart from it was supposed to print every 12th of a second, and the rhythm was slightly off (you can tell how long I sat watching scrolling text).
 This was when I realised I probably should have been printing a header, or something in-between prints, because what was happening was that sometimes the *file was empty*.
 I am still not sure why this is the case, but I assume it is something to do with Factorio falling behind on code execution, so rather than waiting, it just writes an empty file and moves on to the next task.